zycalice/notes/docs/index.md

   <img src="./images/profile-pic.jpg" class="inline" width="300"/>
 </p>

-I am a data scientist/data analyst interested in applying Natural Language Processing/Machine Learning to challenge current limitations in Tech, Law, Criminal Justice, and Media/Entertainment with a deep understanding of algorithm fairness.
+I am interested in applying Natural Language Processing/Machine Learning to challenge current limitations in Tech, Law, Criminal Justice, and Media/Entertainment with a deep understanding of algorithm fairness.

 I care deeply about data science for social good and believe that our research in technology and algorithms should benefit the public in a fair way.
 Therefore, I am particularly passionate about ML/NLP applications in Tech, Law, Media/Entertainment.
 Check out my projects below!